learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 Which one should I use for my application?

-First of all you, if you have a rails application you should use gems build for rails, like the `actionmailer` gem.
+First of all you, if you have a rails application you should use gems built for rails, like the `actionmailer` gem.
 How do we know it is a rails application?
 If you look at the Github link, you'll notice this gems lives under `rails/rails` repository.

 ![](http://readme-pics.s3.amazonaws.com/actionmailer.png)